 Since we started CalcuQuote, we’ve been doing at least monthly releases packed with new features.
 Here’s a peek at how our product team continues to “wow” with the speed and efficiency of incorporating customer feedback into new releases:

 It’s a Sprint, not a marathon

 CalcuQuote releases are not an abstract future date.
 Instead, we organize our updates into four-week “Sprints.”
-This means that any requirement, big or small, must be broken into a managable chunk that can be delivered by the end of the sprint.
-Sprints typically break into four weeks: first three weeks are development and testing of individual stories, fourth week is dedicated to an all-hands-on-deck, end-to-end testing of the application.
+This means that any requirement, big or small, must be broken into a manageable chunk that can be delivered by the end of the sprint.
+Sprints typically break into four weeks: the first three weeks are the development and testing of individual stories, the fourth week is dedicated to all-hands-on-deck, end-to-end testing of the application.
 Week four is also when we plan out what will come in the next sprint.

 We make stories turn to life

 All of the development work we do starts off as a story like “As a CalcuQuote software user, I’d like to…” The reasoning behind this is that everyone in the organization should understand the purpose behind what they’re creating and relate to what the user wants.
 As a result, conversations around stories get scoped in very plain-English terms like “If the user wants to see the text more prominently, would that mean a bigger font or brighter color?”
 This also makes it easier to focus on the most important thing: how would our customers find value in what we’re building.